morungos/morungos.github.io/_posts/2024-07-01-how-to-test-your-kitten.md

 just like Dennett's black boxes -- superficially simple but internally utterly incomprehensible -- even to their developers, for the most part.
 If we think about them as black boxes, we focus on behaviour.
-But that's misleading, because the complexity inside is conspicuous and undisguised, and it affects how we have to think and theorize about it.
+But that's misleading, because the complexity is conspicuous and undisguised -- central to the narrative in fact -- and it affects how we have to think and theorize about it.
 That knowledge forces us to treat the models as *intentional* things -- our entire ability to frame what they do within a design starts to fail.

 ## So, how do we test our kittens?